cornell-brg/pymtl-tut-hls/README.md

 PyMTL/HLS Framework
 ==========================================================================

-This repository was originally focused on our PolyHS project, but more generally it illustrates our current PyMTL/HLS framework.
-To get started, the following tutorial first goes through a simple example of using the framework to experiment with a Population Count accelerator.
+This repository illustrates our current PyMTL/HLS framework.
+To get started, the following tutorial first goes through a simple example of using the framework to experiment with a basic popcount module.
 Then it explains how to use the framework to experiment with a GCD accelerator which does not interact with memory and a sorting accelerator which does interact with memory.
-Both accelerators will use the standard xcelreq/xcelresp interfaces for managing the accelerator.
+Both the GCD and sorting accelerators use the standard xcelreq/xcelresp interfaces for managing the accelerator.
 This tutorial assumes you have already completed the "basic" ECE 4750 tutorials on Linux, Git, PyMTL, and Verilog, as well as the new ECE 5745 ASIC tutorial and the ECE 5745 PARCv2 accelerator tutorial.

-The first step is to clone this repository from GitHub, define an environment variable to keep track of the top directory for the project, source a special setup script which will setup the Xilinx HLS tools, and create a build directory.
+The first step is to clone this repository from GitHub, define an environment variable to keep track of the top directory for the project, and source a special setup script which will setup the Xilinx HLS tools.

 ```
  % source setup-hls.sh